-50% OFF WITH CODE LAUNCH UNTIL 08/04/2026

 The program is $47.

-Put that number next to what you already spend on the phone itself.
 Most people have paid more than $47 for a case and screen protector, just to guard a device that costs them hours a day.
-We spend real money protecting our phones, and nothing on protecting our attention.

 The program also costs less than a dinner for two.
 And it makes those dinners better, because early on you stop bringing your phone to the table.